lineoftrust/lineoftrust.github.io/web/content/post/springDeliverable.md

 Obvious concerns include the notion of compiling and maintaining a "well-known sites" index, since at face value, this seems to violate neutrality and place a vast amount of power into one organization’s hands (likely a search engine, likely Google).

+## Phishing

+### Motivation

+In March 2017, Tripwire reported on a phishing scam that claimed to be a Microsoft support page.
+Victims of this scam were presented with a virus warning in a popup over the fake support page.
+The page proceeds to enter full-screen mode, appearing to the user as an entire browser window with rendered page.
+Thus, the page itself displays the browser header, although a user will assume that this header belongs to the browser itself.
+The only evidence that the browser header in view is fake is the default browser's warning for full-screen mode.
+Sophisticated Line of Death attacks such as this are becoming increasingly used for phishing.

+### Attack types

+There are several targets of web browser UI spoofing attacks.
+These can broadly be categorized into attacks against the identity of the server being accessed or attacks against the operating system windows.
+In the latter, the page renders elements that mimic popup windows from the operating system, usually with the intention of asking the user for escalated permissions.
+However, since the human-centric aspect of Line of Death attacks is similar for OS and server spoofing, we primarily consider the server case.
+Server spoofing typically targets the identity of the server, attempting to convince the user of its authenticity.
+The classical Line of Death attack for spoofing user interface elements is the picture-in-picture attack, in which the page contains fake browser elements such as the header.
+The Microsoft support page spoof discussed above is such an attack.
+More specific attacks can attempt to spoof the connection and appear to use a TLS connection to the intended site, while in reality the connection may be unprotected or may connect to a malicious site.

+### Solution principles

+Literature in the area of browser spoofing protection has yielded several guiding principles for effective solutions.
+These principles define the qualitative behaviors of effective solutions and account for user behavior.

+	1. Solutions should require minimal user effort.
+Browser users have widely disparate backgrounds in web security and cannot be relied upon to understand extremely specific security warning messages.
+Furthermore, the nature of Line of Death attacks exploits limitations in human perception, and can often fool even seasoned security experts.
+	2. Solutions should be all-inclusive and easily identifiable.
+Graphical solutions should be easy for users to recognize and solution approaches should address many different kinds of attacks.
+	3. Solutions should not be intrusive.
+Browser users are more concerned with the content they are trying to reach than security warnings, and excessive warnings will annoy users and desensitize them to warnings in general.

+These principles are subject to the security vs. usability tradeoff.
+Increased security warnings and indicators may alert the user to threats but may simultaneously degrade the user experience.

+### Approaches

+There are various approaches for resolving browser UI spoofing.
+These approaches can be evaluated based on the principles above.
+No approach is perfect, but their strengths and weaknesses inform new areas of approach for solutions.
+These approaches are largely based on the concept that the browser must distinguish between the content and status (context, connection, server) of the page.

+One approach is to never allow browser status information to be turn off.
+With this approach, status information is always visible to the user while the browser is running, allows a user to always know the identity and nature of their connection to the site they are trying to access.
+Although this provides a consistent source of information to the user, this display can be obstructive to webpage content and may harm the user experience.

+As an alternative to constant indicators of security status, the browser can request a certain degree of customization for the user's browsing experience.
+Customized UI features provide familiarity, and by extension, trust.
+Browser elements that can present the user with customized features can therefore authenticate itself to the user by presenting the user with a secret (customizations) shared between the user and the true browser.
+However, this approach requires the user to consistently look for these customizations and recognize that the lack of customizations is an indicator of danger.
+Abstractly, this means presenting a user with a lack of a security icon to indicate threats.
+This cannot be guaranteed (or even expected) from most users.

+The title and header bar of the browser can be modified to present metadata about the site and connection associated with a browser tab.
+For example, the true URL for a connection can be displayed on the window title.
+However, this can be easily spoofed by a targeted phishing site, since the metadata title can be rendered as part of the page.
+A similar approach involves entirely separating content from the metadata by presenting the metadata in a separate browser window.

+### Tools

+Researchers have developed various tools that utilize these approaches to attempt to resolve the Line of Death and related browser UI spoofing.

+One such tool is SpoofGuard, developed at Stanford University in 2004.
+SpoofGuard adds a browser bar indicator with  green, yellow, and red lights.
+These lights serve as a ranking of threat level for any page that the user visits.
+SppofGuard performs 2 rounds of checks on each page: the first is performed before navigating to the page and the second is afterwards.

+During Round 1, SppofGuard examines static features about the site, such as the domain name (as well as edit distance to known common domains), URL, and email fields.
+These features are evaluated according to a pre-developed heuristic to determine a threat score for the page.

+Round 2,which takes place after the page has rendered, examines  elements, such as password fields (especially those that are unencrypted), links, and images.
+These features are similarly combined through a heuristic.
+In addition to password fields, Spoofguard also tracks password usage and warns the user before submitting passwords to dangerous sites.

+However, SpoofGuard does not defend against determined attackers - it only makes it more difficult to set up a fake site.
+Search engines could also mitigate the problem of spoofed URLs through an automatic Google search and then comparing Google results to intended sites.

+### Active insecurity

+One overarching theme related to the approaches and tools presented above is that most tools attempt to actively present indicators of security.
+Symbols such as green locks and shields inform the user that the browser state or display are secure.
+This informs the existence and location of trusted browser elements.
+However, active security indicators can be easily spoofed by phishing sites that also present these indicators.
+In contrast, presenting active indicators of insecurity, rather than security.
+This could be warning indicators of insecurity in place of positive security indicators.
+For example, if a red border is placed around insecure elements, the page content cannot easily modify this insecurity indicator to instead establish trust with the user.
+This approach to security UI needs more examination in the research community.

 # Deliverable Conclusion and Project Roadmap
 In this blog post, we first motivated and described our semester's efforts towards the Line of Trust project, using our class presentation slides and a